srlinuxeurope/DCFPartnerHackathon/hackathon/activities/srlinux-b-gnmic/README.md

 ## Introduction

 Get started with gNMI on Nokia SR Linux in just five simple steps!
 This exercise will teach you how to leverage gNMI to perform configuration management and streaming telemetry tasks on Nokia SR Linux Network OS.
-After learning the concepts, you may treat yourself to some short chanllenges we prepared for you in the [Tasks section](#tasks).
+After learning the concepts, you may treat yourself to some short challenges we prepared for you in the [Tasks section](#tasks).

 **gNMI** (gRPC Network Management Interface) is a gRPC-based network management protocol [defined by the Openconfig group](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md) that is used for configuration management and streaming telemetry. gRPC uses Google protocol buffers (protobuf) to describe the Remote Procedure Calls (RPC) and encoded data on the wire.